 SpeedCups by HydraPak

-As part of Run Ottawa’s green initiatives program, every 2022 participant can pick up a FREE Tamarack Ottawa Race Weekend SpeedCup in the kit pick-up area at the Health and Fitness Expo.
+As part of Run Ottawa’s green initiatives program, participants can pick up a FREE Tamarack Ottawa Race Weekend SpeedCup at the Health and Fitness Expo to use on-course instead of using a disposable cup.
+Look for the volunteers with pitchers at the aid stations!

 SpeedCup by HydraPak is a quick and easy solution to hydrating on the run.
 It’s lightweight, easy to hold, reusable, and collapsible so you can store it almost anywhere.
 They are also BPA and PVC-free, easy to clean, and leak-proof.
 SpeedCups minimize waste on your training runs and at races.